Mackenzie W. Mathis, PhD

-I received my BSc from the University of Oregon, then worked in the labs of Hynek Wichterle and Christopher Henderson at Columbia University to build in vitro models of ALS.
-I then attended Harvard University for my PhD, where I worked in the laboratory of Nao Uchida investigating the role of reward and sensory prediction errors in guiding motor learning.
-I will also be spending time as a post-doctoral fellow in the laboratory of Matthias Bethge (University of Tübingen) to work on tools and data analysis methods for calcium imaging and motor adaptation, which is generously funded by a fellowship from WATB/Project ALS.
+I received my BSc from the University of Oregon, then worked in the labs of Hynek Wichterle and Christopher Henderson at Columbia University to build in vitro models of ALS ('07-'12).
+I then attended Harvard University for my PhD ('12-'17), where I worked in the laboratory of Nao Uchida investigating the role of reward and sensory prediction errors in guiding motor learning.
+Currently, I am a WATB/Project ALS post-doctoral fellow in the laboratory of Matthias Bethge (University of Tübingen).

 Marie-Curie Fellow, lab mathematician